 Community perceptions related to blackfly bites

-Table 3 provides information on the population’s experiences with blackfly bite.
 The majority of respondents (85%) reported being regularly exposed to blackfly bites.
 The bites were felt most intensely in the afternoon (58,3 %), and the flies bit any exposed part of the body but with affinity for the leg (79,2 %).
+Table 3 provides information on the population’s experiences with blackfly bite.